-We usually accept three to six new students each year to maintain our small student-faculty ratio.
+We usually accept 3-6 new students each year to maintain our small student-faculty ratio.
 This ratio allows for high quality supervision of both research and professional training.
 Students are not required to visit the campus for an interview as part of the application process, although we invite the finalists to participate in on-campus interviews.
-Our student body is diverse with respect to gender, gender identity, age, culture, race/ethnicity, sexual orientation, and geographic background (including international status).
+Our student body is diverse in gender, gender identity, age, culture, race/ethnicity, sexual orientation, and geographic background (including international status).